muxup/muxup-site/pages/2026q1/per-query-energy-consumption-of-llms.md

 potential issues that might impact the conclusion.
 I think this is a useful yardstick / datapoint, though I'd like to get towards something that's even more useful and that I have more faith in.

+## Article changelog
+* 2026-01-09: (minor)
+  * Fix broken link.
+  * Add note that more complete system info would be helpful for reproducibility.
+  * Add note about variety of input/output sequence lengths tested.